 Over time, I’ve learned to apply myself to each of these weaker areas.

-It is good to be honest with yourself, both at what you did well and what could have been done better.
+It is good to be honest with yourself, both at what you have done well and what you could have done better.

 It is also helpful to reflect on which goals were within your control, and those which perhaps were affected by outside influences.